 • Raised embossing on the front, recessed on the back.

-• Embossing only on a specific area (embossing field: 77x45 mm).
+• Embossing only in a designated area (embossing field: 77x45 mm).

-• No possibility of embossing to the bleed.
+• No possibility of embossing on the bleed.

 • Maximum embossing area: 100x200 mm.

-• Possibility of embossing to the edge with a registration tolerance of +/- 1 mm.
+• Possibility of embossing up to the edge with a registration tolerance of +/- 1 mm.

 • Best paper: WILD 450 g/m², bulked.
 Ideal for embossing large letters and graphic elements.

-• Background: Embossing looks better on backgrounds, especially dark ones.
+• Background: Embossing looks better on solids, especially dark ones.
 On a white background, the effect may be less visible.

 • For large graphic objects, it is better to use lines instead of full fills.